Nishkalkashyap/Quark-docs/guide/getting-started.md

 ![Build](~@buildAssets/guide/intro/build-focus.png)

-  4. As visible in the output, out build was successful, now lets run out applet.
+  4. As visible in the output, our build was successful, now lets run the applet.

 ### Step 6: Running the applet